 Symposium theme: Sustainability in Irish Culture

-The United Nations' Sustainable Development Goals (SDGs) will also provide framing goals for the symposium's discussions, which will both share strategies and offer critiques of existing policies, ideas, and practices across academic, media, and cultural organizations.
-The meeting will also involve a discussion of a new national policy framework being planned by the Irish Government’s Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media on “culture, creativity and climate action.”
+The United Nations' Sustainable Development Goals (SDGs) also provided framing goals for the symposium's discussions, which both shared strategies and offered critiques of existing policies, ideas, and practices across academic, media, and cultural organizations.
+The meeting also involved a discussion of a new national policy framework being planned by the Irish Government’s Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media on “culture, creativity and climate action.”
 The overall goal of the symposium is to discuss how to encourage a sustainable future through Irish culture.
 Symposium participants will submit work in early 2025 for a publication of the symposium’s findings.

-The weekend symposiuim is closed to the public.
-However, on Monday evening 9th October 2023, Dr Joseph Lennon, Director of the symposium will deliver a lecture for Friends of the Library and interested academics around the world.
-He will present a summary of the scope, subjects and presentations of the symposium, which offers an opportunity to discuss priorities and strategies to address sustainability and climate change and the influence of Irish literature and culture on the narrative.
+On Monday evening 9th October 2023, Dr Joseph Lennon, Director of the symposium delivered a lecture for Friends of the Library and interested academics around the world.
+He presented a summary of the scope, subjects and presentations of the symposium, which offers an opportunity to discuss priorities and strategies to address sustainability and climate change and the influence of Irish literature and culture on the narrative.

 Susan Kelly vonMedicus professor at Villanova University Center for Irish Studies and co-Director of this year's symposiium with one of her art creations , which is now on permanent display at the Princess Grace Irish Library